volatilflerovium/keyboard_and_mouse_input_recorder_and_player/README.md

 Potential applications could be:
-- automatic GUI testing: when developing a GUI, one has to click buttons and input text.
-We could use kmRecorderAndPlayer to automate these inputs and compare the result with a master screenshot.
+- automatic GUI testing: when developing a GUI, one has to click buttons and input text to check visually for the stability of the GUI.
+  We could use kmRecorderAndPlayer to automate these inputs (see [Examples](#examples)).
 - Interacting with websites: despite lot of plug-in and script off the shelf to automatize interacting with a website, it is true that websites are increasingly blocking interaction with these automatic tools.